 Emily decided to retrain as a potter after an initial career in arts marketing, working at the Royal Academy and Whitechapel Gallery.
 It was the desire to become the hands-on maker rather than the promoter of art that pushed her to start again and go back to college.
 From the beginning she was fascinated with throwing and creating beautiful and functional ceramics people could use everyday.

-The works illustrated below are intended to give you a taste of what the gallery has to offer, please email us on email@example.com or call us on 01223 361200 to find out which pieces are currently available.
+The works illustrated below are intended to give you a taste of what the gallery has to offer, please email us on firstname.lastname@example.org or call us on 01223 324222 to find out which pieces are currently available.
 Prices range from £12-£65.